Pavan-godi/HR-Data-Analytics/README.md

 - 👋 Hi, I’m @Pavan-godi
 - 👀 I’m interested in becoming data analyst
-- 🌱 I’m currently pursuing btech of computer science of 3rd year in ap rgukt iiit ongole.
+- 🌱 I’m a Computer Science Student of 3rd Year in RAJIV GANDHI UNIVERSITY OF KNOWLEDGE TECHNOLOGIES, ONGOLE -523225 -
--
 <!---
 Pavan-godi/Pavan-godi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.